 This setting specifies a call consisting entirely of nailed-up channels.
-Use the FT1 setting to connect to terminal adapters, CSUs, or DSUs over fractional T1 or other nailed-up circuits.
-A fractional T1 circuit is a nailed-up connection to a T1 line with a bandwidth that might be only a fraction of the full T1 bandwidth.
-Contact your T1 line provider if you plan to use this call type with more than one line.
+Use the FT1 setting to connect to terminal adapters, CSUs, or DSUs nailed-up BRI circuits.

 BONDING

 The MAX combines 56-kbps or 64-kbps channels to achieve the required bandwidth.
 It can combine a maximum of 12 channels.
 This setting uses the BONDING (Bandwidth On Demand Interoperability Group) September 1992 1.0 specification.
 This setting is not available on host ports not equipped with AIM functionality.
 Calls using BONDING require BONDING-compatible equipment at both ends of the call.